intrepidcs/icsneoapi/README.md

 icsneoapi
 =========

-An BSD-licensed open source library for communicating with vehicle network tools developed by Intrepid Control Systems.
+A BSD-licensed open source library for communicating with vehicle network tools developed by Intrepid Control Systems.
 This library supports only a subset of devices and functionality.

 Requires libftdi1.